Hank Aaron, baseball's one-time home run king, dies at 86 - WHIZ News

 Finally, it came down in the Braves bullpen.
 Despite a mighty leap that left him dangling stop the fence, Dodgers left fielder Bill Buckner never had a chance.
 Atlanta reliever Tom House made the catch at 9:07 p.m. and swiftly returned the ball to Aaron, who was celebrating at home plate with his teammates and parents.

 “I know that was the highlight of my baseball career,” House said three decades later.
-“I know that’s a bad statement for a pitcher to make.
-But I got to play a very small part in a very historic moment.”
+“That’s a bad statement for a pitcher to make.”

 As Aaron rounded second, two young fans sprinted in from right field, startling No. 44 when they patted him on the back before racing back to the stands in left.